IanHo2019/DID_Handbook/README.md

  * $AD_{h,t+i}^{USA}$ is treatment dummy, equal to 1 if product $h$ received an AD duty from the USA in year $t+i$.
  * $\alpha_h$ is a product fixed effect and $\alpha_t$ is a year fixed effect.
  * Standard errors are clustered at the product-year level.
+ * The treatment group is a set of products from China that received the USA AD duties, while the control group is a set of products from China that underwent the AD investigations but finally did not receive the AD duties.
+Note that I don't include those never-investigated products into control group.
+The reason is that AD investigations are *non-random*; the products under investigations always have lower export prices and higher export volumes than those without investigations.
+If I compare the products receiving AD duties against those without undergoing investigations, then my estimator is very likely to be biased.

 Information on the year of an AD duty imposition against a specific product (coded at 6-digit Harmonized System level) is stored in variable `year_des_duty`.
 I use this variable and `year` to construct a series of relative time dummies:
 ```stata